privacybydesign/pbdf-website/pages/en/people.md

    organizing funding and actually realizing and implementing these innovations.

+ * Monique Hennekens is a trainee judge at the court of appeal of Arnhem-Leeuwarden.
+Before that, Monique was an attorney-at-law, specialised in privacy and IT law.
+Monique helps the Privacy by Design foundation with the legal aspects regarding IRMA.

  * Tim Vermeulen (t.vermeulen 'at' privacybydesign.foundation) is IT
    R&D Manager at network company Alliander.
 His teams works on embedding innovative IT solutions in the energy landscape.
 This